 Offsetting of interest payments

 May issuers set off interest payments on their securities against their tax liability?
 Are there any special considerations for the high-yield market?

-Interest payments are generally deductible as normal business expenses subject to certain exceptions and limitations.
+Arm's length interest is generally deductible as business expenses subject to certain exceptions and limitations.